 With new genetic tests introduced to the market every day, it is challenging for providers without genetics training to monitor and evaluate the usefulness of these tests in various clinical scenarios.
 One study found that 54% of 1,404 family physicians surveyed did not feel knowledgeable about genetic testing that was clinically available1.
 Another study found that among 220 internists surveyed, approximately 74% rated their understanding of genetics as “poor.”
 Despite reporting a low understanding of genetic testing and their guidelines, 44% of these internists reported that they still ordered genetic testing2.

 Though pre-test genetic counseling is best practice and an ideal way to ensure safety and efficacy of genetic testing, not all providers are aware of how readily they can access genetic counselors who are master’s-level, board-certified genetic specialists.
-Here at InformedDNA, we provide in-network telegenetic counseling services to many millions of individuals in the U.S. with commercial health insurance.
+Here at InformedDNA, we provide in-network telegenetic counseling services to many tens of millions of individuals in the U.S. with commercial health insurance.
 This convenient service increases access and supports providers in delivering genetic services to their patients — helping to facilitate precision care.
 But even when pre-test genetic counseling is not pursued by a patient or provider, we’re there to support them through expert opinion reviews of genetic test authorization requests by our genetic analysts.
 These experts are board-certified genetic counselors who have an average of 14 years’ clinical experience and have received additional training in evidence, policy, and case review.

 Helping health plans and providers ensure that patients have access to the most appropriate care in genetic testing